django/django/docs/asgi.rst

 How this garbage collection happens is not specified here, as it depends on the internal implementation of the channel layer.
-The recommended approach, however, is when a message on a single-listener channel expires, the channel layer should remove that channel from all groups it's currently a member of;
+The recommended approach, however, is when a message on a process-specific channel expires, the channel layer should remove that channel from all groups it's currently a member of;
 this is deemed an acceptable indication that the channel's listener is gone.